atheop1337/MailGram/README.md

 ### Email Monitoring
 - **Fetch Latest Emails:**
-  Users can fetch the 10 most recent emails from their Gmail inbox with `/fetch_mail`.
+  Users can fetch the 10 most recent emails from their Gmail inbox with `/mail_fetcher`.

 - **Continuous Monitoring:**
   The bot monitors the Gmail inbox every 30 seconds and notifies users of new emails.

+- **Profile:**
+  Profile contents registration date, path to creds and more.

 - **Stop Monitoring:**
   Users can stop the monitoring process anytime using `/stop_mail`.